genesiscommunitysuccess/docs/docs/04_front-end/01_basics/04_package-json-basics.md

 ```

 :::info
 Your settings from the `config` block will be passed to different scripts as environment variables, using [cross-env](https://www.npmjs.com/package/cross-env).
-For example, if you wanted to add a new config for a `DEFAULT_VIEW` you would add the config in the config block as `"DEFAULT_VIEW": "reporting"` and then in the npm script that requires the variable you would add `DEFAULT_VIEW=$npm_package_config_DEFAULT_VIEW`.
+For example, if you wanted to add a new config for a `DEFAULT_VIEW`:
+- add the config to the config block as `"DEFAULT_VIEW": "reporting"`
+- in the npm script that requires the variable, add `DEFAULT_VIEW=$npm_package_config_DEFAULT_VIEW`.
 :::

 ## Dependencies